nginx/njs-acme/README.md

   ```

 ### `location` Blocks
 * Location to handle ACME challenge requests.
-This must be accessible from the ACME server.
+This must be accessible from the ACME server - in most cases this means accessbile from another host on the Internet if you are using a service like Let's Encrypt.
   ```nginx
   location ~ "^/\.well-known/acme-challenge/[-_A-Za-z0-9]{22,128}$" {
     js_content acme.challengeResponse;